 National Study of the Changing Workforce

-Families and Work Institute’s National Study of the Changing Workforce (NSCW) is the only ongoing study of its kind or scale, providing valuable, timely information on the work and personal/family lives of the U.S. workforce.
+The National Study of the Changing Workforce, originated by FWI and now a SHRM study, is the only ongoing study of its kind or scale, providing valuable, timely information on the work and personal/family lives of the U.S. workforce.
 Conducted approximately every five years, the NSCW provides 30-year trend data (from 1977 to 2008) of life on and off the job.
 The study is widely used by policy makers, employers, the media and others interested in the widespread impacts of the changing conditions of work and home life.
 Data from this study informs many of FWI’s ahead-of-the-curve reports, including:

 - Times Are Changing: Gender and Generation at Work and at Home

 The report reveals two striking trends about gender and generation when the study is compared to data from 1992.
 First, for the first time since questions about responsibility in the workplace have been asked, women and men under 29 years old did not differ in their desire for jobs with more responsibility.
 Second, the study demonstrates that long-term demographic changes are the driving force behind gender and generational trends at work and at home.